 The most expensive domain name, “Buisness.com,” has a different and exciting story.
 The story of the domain name Business.com is that it was purchased in 1999 for a relatively large sum of $ 7.5 million.
 Then, a few years later, offers were made by the New York Times and Dow Jones to buy Business.com.
 Still, eventually, the domain was sold to RH Donnelly; for approximately $ 350 million, he inherited the domain name, with it all previous content.

 No one could have imagined that this domain would become 47 times more valuable in just 8 years.
 However, this particular domain name was not so lucky for buyers.
 The third-largest print and online Yellow Pages publisher in the US declared bankruptcy two years after purchasing the domain.

-One common feature in every domain in our list of multi-million dollar domain sales is the sheer dominance of the .com TLD.
+One common feature in every domain name in our list of multi-million dollar domain sales is the sheer dominance of the .com TLD.

 It would consider almost any term a valid alternative to domain extensions, opening thousands of new TLDs.
-Companies can register domains like “renta.car” or “buy.house”, and if successful, these creative solutions can change our understanding of what it would take to sell a domain name for a record name is.
+Companies can register domain names like “renta.car” or “buy.house”, and if successful, these creative solutions can change our understanding of what it would take to sell a domain name for a record name is.

 READ MORE: 10 Best Video Websites Similar to Youtube